-The Japanese Hitomi mission (formerly called ASTRO-H) was a high-energy astrophysics space observatory, developed by the Japan Aerospace Exploration Agency (JAXA) in collaboration with institutions in Japan, the US, Canada, and Europe.
-After a perfect launch on 17 February 2016 and a few weeks of excellent operations, Hitomi was unfortunately considered to be lost by the end April 2016.
+Hitomi (formerly called ASTRO-H) was a high-energy astrophysics space telescope, developed by the Japan Aerospace Exploration Agency (JAXA) in collaboration with institutions in Japan, the US, Canada and Europe.
+After a perfect launch on 17 February 2016 and a few weeks of excellent operations, Hitomi was considered to be lost by the end of April 2016.

-SRON provided the filter wheel for SXS, as well as the calibration source (MXS, together with the University of Geneva).
+SRON provided the filter wheel for SXS, together with the University of Geneva, and an onboard calibration source in collaboration with Photonis Netherlands .
 In addition, SRON contributed to the system design, calibrations, and astronomical data analysis.

 Using observations of cosmic X-rays Hitomi was designed to study collapsing material in the vicinity of black holes, turbulences in clusters of galaxies, the shockwaves caused by supernova explosions and large-scale structures in the universe.
-Dark matter and the acceleration of cosmic particles to high energies shall also be investigated during the mission.
+Dark matter and the acceleration of cosmic particles to high energies would also have been investigated during the mission.

-Hitomi's first and only scientific observation consisted of a close X-ray look at the Perseus cluster, a cluster formed by thousands of galaxies.
+Hitomi's first and only scientific observation was of the Perseus cluster, which consists of thousands of galaxies.
 From previous observations made in the X-ray band, it was known that the hot gas in the cluster is carved with loops, bubbles and ripples.
 At the center of the cluster sits an active galaxy hosting a supermassive black hole.
-By virtue of its relativistic jets ejection, the black hole has shaped the surrounding medium forming giant cavities (several times larger than the central galaxy itself) within the hot gas.
+By virtue of its relativistic jets ejection, the black hole has shaped the surrounding medium forming giant cavities—several times larger than the central galaxy itself—within the hot gas.

-Using SXS data SRON researchers did not find a turbulent gas, which was a surprise.
-The data showed beyond any doubt that a quiet gas had spread over a wide region, extending between 100 and 200 thousand light years.
+Using SXS data, SRON researchers did not find turbulent gas, which was a surprise.
+The data showed that quiescent gas had spread over a wide region, extending between 100 and 200 thousand light years.
 This suggested that large scale turbulence is not that easy to produce nor very easy to dissipate.
-This in turn means that clusters of galaxies, that can be detected up to large distances, can be used as standard candles for cosmological models.
+This in turn means that clusters of galaxies, which are detectable up to large distances, can be used as standard candles for cosmological models.
 These models depend on the estimated mass of the cluster, which in turn is accurately measured only if the gas is not particularly turbulent.

 SRON also developed the onboard calibration source for the space instrument.
-The unique energy-separating capacity of the spectrometer required a continuous correction for small fluctuations in the instrument’s energy scale.
-This can only be done effectively if there is a new type of X-ray source on board - the local calibration source with precisely known spectral lines - that can be switched on and off.
+The energy-separating capacity of the spectrometer required a continuous correction for small fluctuations in the instrument’s energy scale.
+This can only be done effectively with an onboard X-ray source with precisely known spectral lines.